psionman/psionman_set/wx_python/lesson04.md

 ## WxPython from Scratch
 ### Using BoxSizers to create complex layouts

-In the last post we saw how to create multiple widgets and how to add them to a sizer.
+In the last lesson we saw how to create multiple widgets and how to add them to a sizer.
 In that case it was a vertical BoxSizer and all of the widgets appeared one above the other.